 The pressures and demands of work may seem overwhelming, but changing your attitude, learning to say "no," and negotiating with management and coworkers to decrease your workload will make a tremendous difference.

-Nothing is impossible if you can delegate. ~ Author Unknown
+Nothing is impossible if you can delegate.

+~ Author Unknown

 Practice the muscle of NO in low-risk situations so that when you really need to say "no," you'll be comfortable doing it.

 As your life/work balance improves, you'll become more effective, more productive, and more valuable to your team.
-And instead of feeling trapped, you'll finally be free to focus on the things that matter most.

-Action: In what areas do you need to reduce your workload?
+Surround yourself with the And instead of feeling trapped, you'll finally be free to focus on best people you can find, the things that matter most. delegate authority, and don't interfere as long as the Action: In what areas do you need to reduce your workload? policy you've decided upon is being carried out.
+1. ~ Ronald Reagan 2.
+3. 4. -As your life/work balance improves, you'll become 5. more effective, more productive, and more Action: What tasks can you delegate to others? valuable to your team.
+1. 2.
+3. 4.
+5.

-1 being ca

-2

-3

-4

-5. As your improves

-1

-Action: What tasks can you delegate to others?